 I will use Elaine placed in Seinfeld’s apartment, in the kitchen, wearing the white blouse, wrapped in a giant long strip of orange peel, spiralling around her – she struggles to untangle from it.
 I can smell the orange.
 The old Jewish character I remember from a scene in one particular Seinfeld episode, feels the peel instead of helping her untangle, and asks, “what is that, velvet?”
 Elaine is angry.

-There is also has a starting location.
+There is also a starting location.
 Next word.

 REASON.
-Rhymes with treason and season; “reason to live” and suicide, and suicide note; “reasonable” ; “give me one good reason”; I was struggling with this one, and took a break.
-Came back next day.
+Rhymes with treason and season; “reason to live” and suicide, and suicide note; “reasonable”; “give me one good reason”; I was struggling with this one, and took a break.
+Came back the next day.
 Was getting tired.

 “rice” “son”; Daniel San.
 Mr Miagi from Karate Kid.

-There’s a lot of details in here.
+There are a lot of details for this one.
 It might seem unnecessary.
 But it needs to be strange and not boring.
 It needs to be very unusual.

 Kramer usually barges in through that door.
-I’ll make Ford from the movie drive through the door, crashing in, in a Ford Fairlane, walk to Miagi and retrive the sword from his body.
-It’s a long shiny sword, with a jeweled hilt.
+I’ll make Ford from the movie drive through the door, crashing in, in a Ford Fairlane, walk to Miagi and retrieve the sword from his body.
+It’s a long shiny sword, with a jewelled hilt.
 Diamonds.
 Not easy to afford.

 OBTAIN.
 Geez, I really wished I picked a set of 12 words with more Nouns.
 YOU can, but I’m sticking to this.
 “Obs” are what nurses take for patients (temperature, blood pressure, respiratory rate, heart rate etc — obs stand for observations); This one is a bit harder.
 Google image search was unhelpful.
-Second half of the word, “tain”, means nothing.
-Rhyming… I can use “nursing obs” with the most interesting and unambiguous word that rhymes with obtain. “stain” “plain” “grain” “billy zane” “train” “shame” “claim” “drain” “john wayne” “spain” “the rain in spain” “McCain” “Bob Jane” — Bob Jane actually sounds a bit like obtain.
+The second half of the word, “tain”, means nothing.
+Rhyming… I can use “nursing obs” with the most interesting and unambiguous word that rhymes with obtain. “stain” “plain” “grain” “billy Zane” “train” “shame” “claim” “drain” “John Wayne” “Spain” “the rain in Spain” “McCain” “Bob Jane” — Bob Jane actually sounds a bit like obtain.
 Using it.